Ribbed Crop Shrug Knitting Pattern

 This shrug is knit from side-to-side making it easier to customize for your arm length.

-Available Sizes: This downloadable PDF pattern is available in 7 (XS – 3XL) sizes, which you can get on Etsy, Ravelry or Brome Fields.
+Available Sizes: This downloadable PDF pattern is available in 7 (XS – 3XL) sizes, which you can get in the shop.
 Scroll down to get the size MEDIUM for free!

 Pattern Format: Written Pattern, No Chart